reshmabidikar/reshmabidikar.github.io/2020/01/java-8-localdatetime-class.md

 ## Conclusion

 In this blog post, we saw what is Java 8 LocalDateTime.
-We also saw a Java 8 LocalDateTimeexample, with code for time creation, datetime extraction, time arithmetic, and time comparison.
+We also saw a Java 8 LocalDateTime example, with code for time creation, datetime extraction, time arithmetic, and time comparison.